privet-kitty/dufy/README.md

 Dufy is a library for an exact color manipulation and conversion in various color models.
 It supports following color spaces:

 * Munsell color system
-* all kinds of RGB spaces: sRGB, Adobe RGB, etc. (Dufy can handle a user-defined RGB working space.)
+* all kinds of RGB spaces: sRGB, Adobe RGB, etc. (It can handle a user-defined RGB working space.)
 * XYZ
 * xyY
 * HSV